dlccyes/CollegeNotes/NTUNotes/Hung-Yu/Game Theory for Wireless Network/Game Theory.md

 - the shapley value is the core
   - → fair & stable

+### stability

+- Nash stable
+	- with all players being selfish, none will move
+- Individually stable
+	- with all players respecting pareto criterion, none will move
+	- stricter than Nash stable
+	- Nash stable $\in$ Individually stable

+> Since agents are assumed to be rational, agents only en-gage in a unilateral deviation if it makes them better off.
+Any partition in which no such deviation is possible is called Nash stable (NS).

+> This type of deviation can be refined by additionally re-quiring that no agent in the welcoming coalition is worseoff when agent i joins.
+A partition in which no such devia-tion is possible is called individually stable (IS).

+ref: Reaching Individually Stable Coalition Structures in Hedonic Games

 ## social choice
 ### voting scheme
 - plurality